-- C-LI9-1 Development should be strategically located along freight networks and/or adjacent to established industrial. - C-PS8-1 Opportunities for industry and special trade employment should be increased. - D-PL7-1 Stakeholders should be consulted to discuss site opportunities and constraints prior to submitting an application.
+C-LI9-1 Development should be strategically located along freight networks and/or adjacent to established industrial.
+The industrial portion of the Development is adjacent to the

+Blue Sky Industrial Park and adjacent to the I-75 Interstate.
+It also proposes a future road connection into Blue Sky.

+C-PS8-1 Opportunities for industry and special trade employment should be increased.
+The proposed flex-space does exactly this by breaking up the proposed units into smaller buildings perfect for special trade while also having some larger spaces for major employers.

+D-PL7-1 Stakeholders should be consulted to discuss site opportunities and constraints prior to submitting an application.
+Mayor Baesler has spoken with his neighbors to ensure they understand what he is proposing.
+The Applicant's team has also met with Sayre School to ensure they are aware of the proposed development and potential ways it could impact its Athletic Complex.
+The concern voiced most was a general objection to the proposed connection to Todds Road.

-- A-DS4-1 A plan for a connected multi-modal network to adjacent neighborhoods, greenspaces, developments and complementary uses should be provided.
-We are appropriately connecting with our neighboring developments. - A-DS5-2 Developments should incorporate vertical elements, such as street trees and buildings, to create a walkable streetscape.
-This is being done where feasible. - D-CO1-1 Rights-of-way and multi-modal facilities should be designed to reflect and promote the desired place-type.
-This is being done where feasible as the Properties are limited based on their size and connecting to the existing roadway system. - D-CO2-2 Development should comply with Lexington's Complete Streets Policy.
-Lexington does not have a Complete Streets Policy, but we submit that the Development complies with general concepts of complete streets. - D-CO4-1 Dead-end streets and cul-de-sacs should be discouraged.
-This is being done. - D-CO4-3 Street pattern and design should consider site topography and minimize grading where possible.
-This is being done where feasible. - D-CO5-1 Streets should be designed with shorter block lengths, narrower widths, and traffic calming features.
+A-DS4-1 A plan for a connected multi-modal network to adjacent neighborhoods, greenspaces, developments and complementary uses should be provided.
+We are appropriately connecting with our neighboring developments.

+A-DS5-2 Developments should incorporate vertical elements, such as street trees and buildings, to create a walkable streetscape.
+This is being done where feasible.

+D-CO1-1 Rights-of-way and multi-modal facilities should be designed to reflect and promote the desired place-type.
+This is being done where feasible as the Properties are limited based on their size and connecting to the existing roadway system.

+D-CO2-2 Development should comply with Lexington's Complete Streets Policy.
+Lexington does not have a Complete Streets Policy, but we submit that the Development complies with general concepts of complete streets.

+D-CO4-1 Dead-end streets and cul-de-sacs should be discouraged.
+This is being done.

+D-CO4-3 Street pattern and design should consider site topography and minimize grading where possible.
+This is being done where feasible.

+D-CO5-1 Streets should be designed with shorter block lengths, narrower widths, and traffic calming features.
 This is being done with short lengths and the proposed traffic circle.